We are too impatient to watch a long video at a normal playback speed because time is the most valuable asset.

 By adjusting the playback speed, we can get a sense of accomplishment due to two reasons.
 First, because you have finished a task quicker than usual while saving time.
 Secondly, you have gained valuable listening and understanding skills in a very short period.
 These two factors give us a sense of achievement and boost our self-esteem.
 Besides, it can also enhance productivity by improving time management skills.
 Whether listening to educational content, documentaries, or entertaining content, playback speed has the potential to boost a sense of achievement.

-Overcoming Challenges of Using Video Playback Speed
+Challenges and Limitations of Using Video Playback Speed

 Besides the various advantages of increased playback speed, there are several challenges posed by this feature.